Qatar crisis: Can Rex Tillerson fix this mess?

 Does Tillerson have any leverage?

 Probably not much.
-Senate Foreign Relations Committee Chairman Bob Corker has made it clear that he's not prepared to go ahead with arms sales to Saudi Arabia until this dispute
+Senate Foreign Relations Committee Chairman Bob Corker has made it clear that he's not prepared to go ahead with arms sales to our partners in the Gulf until this dispute

 is resolved.